Speedometer: Electronic

-Virtial Speeedometer
+Virtual

-A virtual speedometer is a computer-generated tool that displays the current speed of a vehicle or object.
-The virtual speedometer typically calculates the object's speed based on the distance it travels over time.
-Such speedometers are programmed using programming languages such as HTML, CSS, and Javascript.
-The program uses the mobile device's GPS module.
-Such Virtual SpeeVirtualdometer can be used by travelers while traveling by train, bus, boat, etc.
+Virtual speedometers typically approximate speed based on distance traveled over time with the help of a satellite radio navigation system, such as GPS.
+Virtual speedometers tend to be less accurate than their analog counterparts and are affected by environmental factors such as weather conditions, terrain, and obstructions in the way of the signal.

 Bicycle speedometers

 Typical bicycle speedometers measure the time between each wheel revolution and give a readout on a small, handlebar-mounted digital display.
 The sensor is mounted on the bike at a fixed location, pulsing when the spoke-mounted magnet passes by.
 In this way, it is analogous to an electronic car speedometer using pulses from an ABS sensor, but with a much cruder time/distance resolution – typically one pulse/display update per revolution, or as seldom as once every 2–3 seconds at low speed with a 26 in wheel.
 However, this is rarely a critical problem, and the system provides frequent updates at higher road speeds where the information is of more importance.
 The low pulse frequency also has little impact on measurement accuracy, as these digital devices can be programmed by wheel size, or additionally by wheel or tire circumference to make distance measurements more accurate and precise than a typical motor vehicle gauge.
-However these devices carry some minor disadvantages in requiring power from batteries that must be replaced every so often in the receiver (and sensor, for wireless models), and, in wired models, the signal is carried by a thin cable that is much less robust than that used for brakes, gears, or cabled speedometers.
+However, these devices carry some minor disadvantages in requiring power from batteries that must be replaced every so often in the receiver (and sensor, for wireless models), and, in wired models, the signal is carried by a thin cable that is much less robust than that used for brakes, gears, or cabled speedometers.

 Other, usually older bicycle speedometers are cable driven from one or other wheel, as in the motorcycle speedometers described above.
 These do not require battery power, but can be relatively bulky and heavy, and may be less accurate.
 The turning force at the wheel may be provided either from a gearing system at the hub (making use of the presence of e.g. a hub brake, cylinder gear, or dynamo) as per a typical motorcycle, or with a friction wheel device that pushes against the outer edge of the rim (same position as rim brakes, but on the opposite edge of the fork) or the sidewall of the tire itself.
 The former type is quite reliable and low maintenance but needs a gauge and hub gearing properly matched to the rim and tire size, whereas the latter requires little or no calibration for a moderately accurate readout (with standard tires, the "distance" covered in each wheel rotation by a friction wheel set against the rim should scale fairly linearly with wheel size, almost as if it were rolling along the ground itself) but are unsuitable for off-road use, and must be kept properly tensioned and clean of road dirt to avoid slipping or jamming.